coldbox-modules/cbMockData/readme.md

 ### Available Mocking Types

-The available types MockDataCFC supports are:
+The available types cbMockData supports are:

 * `age`: Generates a random "adult" age of 18 to 75.
 * `all_age`: Generates a random age of 1 to 100.